Don Waggoner Law, P.A.

 14 years in business

 - What should the customer know about your pricing (e.g., discounts, fees)?I do not have a complicated pricing system.
 My fees/quotes are based upon the amount of time I think a case will take, whether it will go to trial, the issues in the case and the amount of responsibility I am taking on, the desires of the client, and, sometimes, the ability of the client to pay.
 I usually accept payments, but I require at least half of an agreed upon quote to be paid up front.
 The rest is made in payments and must be paid regardless of when the case concludes.

-I sit down with them and go over the situation they have gotten themselves into (usually).
+- What is your typical process for working with a new customer?I sit down with them and go over the situation they have gotten themselves into (usually).
 I discuss the facts and get their side of the story.
 There are always three sides to a story, the state's, the client's, and the one we present to the judge or jury.
 I discuss what their expectations are and what outcome they expect.
 I try to tell them what reasonable outcome to expect.
 I discuss the things we will have to do to get the desired outcome.
 I discuss their ability to pay and how the fee is to be paid.
 I let them know how to contact me.
 Most of all, I try to get them to relax and trust me to take care of the case.

-I went to college and to law school.
+- What education and/or training do you have that relates to your work?I went to college and to law school.
 I take at least 30 hours of continuing legal education (CLE) courses every year.
 I attend a DUI seminar at least once yearly.
 I attend trial practice seminars regularly.
 I also interact with and discuss cases and issues with my colleagues across the state daily through professional forums.